 Have a closet full of old clothing?
 Wondering how to afford all the clothing you will need for your baby if you are expecting, or if they are already here?
 Baby clothing can be terribly expensive, especially since your little one will be outgrowing all the clothes you purchase very quickly.
 It’s time to go through your closets!
 Chances are you already have a lot of items that can be upcycled into fantastic clothing for your baby.
-Check out some of these great money saving ideas to help you upcycle unused clothing into baby clothing.
+Check out some of these great, money-saving upcycled clothing ideas to help you upcycle unused clothing into baby clothing.

 3 Ideas For How To Upcycle Into Baby Clothing: